Breaker Morant: Court-martial

 The court-martial of Morant and his co-accused began on 16 January 1902 and was conducted in several stages.
 Two main hearings were conducted at Pietersburg in relatively relaxed conditions; one concerned the shooting of Visser, the other the "Eight Boers" case.
 A large number of depositions by members of the BVC were made, giving damning evidence against the accused.
 For example, a Trooper Thompson stated that, on the morning of the 23rd (1901), he saw a party of soldiers with eight Boers: "Morant gave orders, and the prisoners were taken off the road and shot, Handcock killing two with his revolver.
 Morant later told me that we had to play into his hands, or else they would know what to expect."
 A Corporal Sharp said that he "would walk 100 miles barefoot to serve in a firing squad to shoot Morant and Handcock".

 Soon after the second hearing, the prisoners were put in irons, taken to Pretoria while heavily guarded, and tried on the third main count, that of killing Reverend Heese.
 Although acquitted of killing Reverend Heese, Morant and his co-accused were quickly sentenced to death on the other two charges.
-Morant and Handcock were shot within days of sentencing, while Witton's sentence was commuted to life imprisonment by Lord Kitchener.
+Morant and Handcock were shot 18 hours after sentencing, while Witton's sentence was commuted to life imprisonment by Lord Kitchener.
 Kitchener personally signed Morant's and Handcock's death warrants.
 The Field Marshal was absent on tour when the executions occurred.

+Personal life

+Morant claimed, at a Court of Enquiry in South Africa, to have become engaged to a woman in Devonshire, England, with Captain Percy Frederick Hunt becoming engaged to her sister.
+In 2020, it was revealed through the discovery of four different marriage certificates that Hunt had personally signed, that Morant's claims about his trip to England with Hunt were false.
+Hunt had actually been in Pretoria during Morant's given timeline of these events, acting as a marriage commissioner.